Be honest about the situation

 Help children cope with anxiety by providing accurate information.

-Children look to adults for guidance on how to react to stressful events such as COVID-19.
+Children look to adults for guidance on how to react to stressful events.
 Parents, caregivers, whānau and teachers have a particularly important part to play in reassuring children at this time.

 Children will react to and follow your verbal and non-verbal cues.
 If you stay informed and realistic, it will be easier for you to reassure children effectively as well.